allaway-tech/allaway-tech.github.io/_posts/2024/07-july/2024-07-19-qlab-playhead-manual.md

 ```OSC
 /settings/blank true
 ```
+(The blank setting is on and nothing is displayed on the screen)

 On:
 ```OSC
 /settings/blank false
 ```
+(The blank setting is off and the playhead position is displayed on the screen)
  > Using this setting will only turn the screen off.
 The pi playhead will continue to request the position of the playhead in QLab but not write the result to the screen.
  {: .prompt-warning}